jjlovaglio/FSND-Capstone-WinePort/README.md

 ## Add postgresql add-on to your Heroku app
 `$ heroku addons:create heroku-postgresql:hobby-dev --app <name-of-your-application>`

-Run `heroku config --app name_of_your_application` in order to check your configuration variables in Heroku.
+Run `$ heroku config --app name_of_your_application` in order to check your configuration variables in Heroku.
 You will see DATABASE_URL and the URL of the database you just created

 ## Push local project to Heroku
-`git push heroku master`
+`$ git push heroku master`
-if the previous command outputs an error, try `git push heroku HEAD:master`
+if the previous command outputs an error, try `$ git push heroku HEAD:master`

 ## Run Migrations in deployed app
 Once your app is deployed, run migrations by running:
-`heroku run python manage.py db upgrade --app <name-of-your-application>`
+`$ heroku run python manage.py db upgrade --app <name-of-your-application>`

 ### url of deployed app can be found on settings section of app in the [heroku](https://dashboard.heroku.com) dashboard